 There are many different types of fees associated with your

 super fund.
-Fees are typically deducted from your account at the
+Fees are typically deducted from your account on a

 The main types of fees are: